MystenLabs/sui/crates/sui-framework/docs/kiosk.md

 Get the immutable <code>UID</code> for dynamic field access.
 Aborts if <code>allow_extensions</code> set to <code><b>false</b></code>.

-Given the &UID can be powerful for
+Given the &UID can be used for reading keys and authorization, its access

 <pre><code><b>public</b> <b>fun</b> <a href="kiosk.md#0x2_kiosk_uid">uid</a>(self: &<a href="kiosk.md#0x2_kiosk_Kiosk">kiosk::Kiosk</a>): &<a href="object.md#0x2_object_UID">object::UID</a>